 Pull Force: 9kg

-Male Thread Neodymium Pot Magnet - Diameter 22mm x 6mm with 6mm Boss and Rubber Case
+Female Thread Neodymium Pot Magnet - Diameter 66mm x 8mm with Rubber Case

 Neodymium Purple Button Magnet - 12.7mm x 6.35mm | Thermoplastic Rubber (TPR) Coated